Skip to main content

 • Button alignment: Align your button left, centre, or right on your Confluence page.

-• Background colour and text colour: Choose from recently used colours, colours from your brand palette (if you have Mosaic's Advanced Edition), colours used in your Confluence space, or default colours set by the macro.
+• Background colour and text colour: Choose from your brand palette (if you have Mosaic's Advanced Edition), recently used colours, or default macro colours for the background and text.

-• Button style preset: Choose from a range of button templates to get you started.
+• Button style preset: Select a pre-designed button template to get started quickly.

 A row of four Buttons in a range of background colours and with varying icons